netsec-ethz/scion-tutorials/content/config/check.md

-# Check AS Configuration
+# Checking AS configuration

 ## Introduction

-After having [configured your AS on the SCIONLab website](../config/create_as.md), [installed SCION](../install/index.md) and, depending on the chosen installation type, installed the configuration on your host you should now have a running SCIONLab AS.
+After [configuring your AS on the SCIONLab website](../config/create_as.md) and [installing SCION](../install/index.md) you should now have a running SCIONLab AS.
 Follow the steps below to check that it is working as expected.

 ## Running Webapp